hakuhodo-technologies/scope-rl/README.md

 If you use our software in your work, please cite our paper:

 Haruka Kiyohara, Ren Kishimoto, Kosuke Kawakami, Ken Kobayashi, Kazuhide Nakata, Yuta Saito.<br>
-**SCOPE-RL: A Python Library for Offline Reinforcement Learning, Off-Policy Evaluation, and Policy Selection**<br>
+**SCOPE-RL: A Python Library for Offline Reinforcement Learning and Off-Policy Evaluation**<br>
 [link]() (a preprint coming soon..)

 Bibtex:
 ```
 @article{kiyohara2023towards,
   author = {Kiyohara, Haruka and Kishimoto, Ren and Kawakami, Kosuke and Kobayashi, Ken and Nataka, Kazuhide and Saito, Yuta},
-  title = {SCOPE-RL: A Python Library for Offline Reinforcement Learning, Off-Policy Evaluation, and Policy Selection},
+  title = {SCOPE-RL: A Python Library for Offline Reinforcement Learning and Off-Policy Evaluation},
   journal={arXiv preprint arXiv:23xx.xxxxx},
   year={2023},
 }